 Printers and printing

-Some versions of Microsoft Word include a feature called “background repagination”, meaning that when you open a document Word goes through it and calculates all the appropriate page breaks for whatever printer you currently have set as default.
+Some versions of Microsoft Word include a feature called “background repagination”, meaning that when you open a document, Word goes through it and calculates all the appropriate page breaks for whatever printer you currently have set as default.

 Even without that feature, the fact that you might have a different printer than the one originally present when the document was last edited might be enough for Word to consider the document has changed.
 It’s also one reason documents can look different on different machines.

-Another common cause is something called “fields”, which are in essence calculated results.
+Another common cause is something called “fields”, which are, in essence, calculated results.

 It’s difficult to say exactly which because it will vary based on the document in question.

-Macros and Add-Ins can also cause Word to think something has changed.
+Macros and add-ins can also cause Word to think something has changed.
 Macros can be set to trigger when a document is opened or at other seemingly random times.
-Add-Ins similarly can make subtle changes that may not visibly affect the document but can cause Word to think it’s changed.
+Add-ins similarly can make subtle changes that may not visibly affect the document, but can cause Word to think it’s changed.

-The bottom line is it can be hard to tell why Word might consider a document to have changed even though you haven’t done anything since opening or last saving it.
+The bottom line is that it can be hard to tell why Word might consider a document to have changed even though you haven’t done anything since opening or last saving it.

 Hopefully, knowing that it happens and some of the reasons helps.